Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 • Exfoliation and Skin Renewal

-When combined with natural exfoliants, clove oil enhances the removal of dead skin cells, revealing fresher, smoother skin underneath.
+Clove oil enhances the removal of dead skin cells, revealing fresher, smoother skin underneath.

 Clove Oil Benefits for Hair